OpenST/mosaic-chains/README.md

 Clone `git clone git@github.com:OpenST/mosaic-chains.git` and install `npm install`.
 Run `./mosaic` to get the help output.

+The default directory for mosaic to store chain data is `~/.mosaic`.
+You can specify a different directory with the `--mosaic-dir` option.

 Examples:
 * Starts three containers to follow these chains: